 as a type.

 We now make a class where it all happens.
-We need the even loop and initialize it while initializing.
+We need the event loop and initialize it while initializing the ToggleDisplay class.

 class ToggleDisplay {